isomerpages/moe-queenstownsec/_quest-community/School Advisory Committee.md

 motto ‘Berani Berkhidmat – Dare to Serve’.</p>
 <p>Our SAC comprises members from the business, social and community sectors,
 as well as our distinguished alumni.</p>
-<p>The 2023 – 2024 SAC established the SAC scholarship for academically deserving
+<p>The SAC previously established the SAC scholarship for academically deserving
 Secondary 1 students who chose to enroll in Queenstown Secondary School.
 They were instrumental in the reimagining and transforming of the school’s learning spaces, including the school’s Learning Commons (previously known